dimidagd/ultralytics_dotav2/evaluate/metrics/rouge/README.md

 {'rouge1': 1.0, 'rouge2': 1.0}
 ```

-The ROUGE values are in the range of 0 to 1.
+The ROGUE values are in the range of 0 to 1.

 #### Values from Popular Papers